raphaelstolt/readme-lint/README.md

 ### License

-This library is licensed under the MIT license.
+This library and it CLI are licensed under the MIT license.
 Please see [LICENSE.md](LICENSE.md) for more details.

 ### Changelog